For more information:

-The following construction report is for June 14-21, 2013 and includes ODOT highways in Josephine, Jackson, Coos, Curry and Douglas counties.
+The following report is for TWO WEEKS, +November 22 to +December 6, 2013 and includes ODOT highways in Josephine, Jackson, Coos, Curry and Douglas counties.
 Projects are listed in the following order: highway, location, project name.
 Project construction costs are added in parenthesis as appropriate.

 U.S. 101 (Oregon Coast Highway), MP 234-238, North Bend to Coos Bay paving, sidewalks and traffic signals ($6.5 million)

 This project will replace four traffic signals in North Bend, upgrade sidewalks throughout the project area, improve drainage and pave four miles of U.S. 101 between McCullough Bridge in North Bend (MP 234) and Fir Street in Coos Bay (MP 238).

 Lane closures: Watch for intermittent lane closures along U.S. 101 and on side streets in North Bend.
 Flaggers will provide traffic control as needed.
 Watch for roadside workers and equipment.

 Pedestrians: In downtown North Bend, pedestrians should watch for sidewalk closures due to sidewalk construction.